hindskog/pizza-bot-2/README.md

 Update the function that calculates the total price to use the object's price instead – so it can handle that the pizzas now have different prices.

-### 5. Hand in assignment

-As always, when you're done, submit a pull request on GitHub (from your repository into the technigo one) for review.
-[Read the guide on GitHub](https://guides.github.com/activities/forking/) for more info on how to do this.

 ### :books: Reading List

 * [MDN - Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
 * [MDN - Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)
 * [MDN – Objects](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects)

----

-### :sos: How to get help
-Learning how to think as a web developer is learning how to be an expert in problem solving.
-So whenever you get stuck start with step 1 and continue until problem solved.

-1. Google!
-In English, type in the error message if there is one, search within the language your're using (ie CSS, JavaScript etc).
-2. Ask your code buddies in your Company.
-3. Ask your fellow students in Slack.
-4. Ask Damien.
-Please note: we are part of a sharing community - share the answer with your fellows.

 ---